jordan-tadeo/Super-Mario-AI/README.md

-# Super-Mario-AI (Python 3.7 ONLY)
+# Super-Mario-AI (Python 3.7)
-Implementation of N.E.A.T. algorithm to teach a neural network to play Mario.
+Implementation of N.E.A.T. algorithm to teach a neural network to play Super Mario Bros.

-In its current state, this AI has not been able to beat level 1 - 1.
-If you think you can get it to learn faster or play better, be my guest!
-Just make sure to let me know if it worked.
+# Installation
+You will need to run a python 3.7 virtual environment in order for the dependencies to be installed and used properly.